 We do this work using our traveling marine science program, the Fishmobile, in addition to our oyster restoration program, and adult education programs.
 You can learn more about these programs by clicking on the titles below!

 The Phillips Wharf Environmental Center was founded in 2005 by the late Kelley Phillips Cox and her husband Jerry Cox.
 It began in a rebuilt crabbing shanty along the Knapps Narrows and expanded into a 5 acre waterfront campus in 2015.
 However, the COVID-19 pandemic closed down all in person programming and forced the eventual closing of the Tilghman location.

 Today, the Phillips Wharf Environmental Center has relocated to the future home of Easton Point Park in Easton, Maryland.
-This new facility includes the waterfront park along the Tred Avon River, an aquarium facility, classroom space, and lots of outdoor space for educational activities and events.
+This new facility is in a waterfront park along the Tred Avon River and will include an aquarium, classroom space, and lots of outdoor space for educational activities and events.
 It is just off the Easton Bypass and the Rails to Trails path, making it an excellent location for your next outdoor adventure in Talbot County!

 If you would like to learn more about ways to support our work or get involved, click the image below!